youkiti/reporting_guidelines_markdown/README_En.md

 # Reporting Guidelines Markdown Collection

 ## Overview
 This repository provides reporting guidelines widely used in medicine and public health fields in markdown format with Mermaid diagrams.
 The aim is to convert original PDF or document format guidelines into formats that are more accessible for AI and automation tools.
+Note that each checklist has been partially modified to maintain proper table formatting in markdown.

 ## Included Guidelines